jvde-github/AIS-catcher-for-Android/README.md

 ## To do

 - More testing....
-- <del>Application crashes when Airspy HF+ is disconnected (seems to be a more general issue)</del>
+- <del>Application crashes when Airspy HF+ is disconnected (seems to be a more general issue)</del> Solved.
 - Shorter timeouts when connecting to RTL-TCP
-- Simple map
+- Simple map - radar view
-- Graphs with statistics
+- Simple graphs with statistics